sahiser19/ST-554-Project1-Sarah_Ryan_Heather/Task1/README.md

 - Feedback giver Sarah
   + Provided github branch to Ryan and Heather but I did not execute the invitation to the collaborators and needed to resend the invite.
   + 2/17 waiting for pushes to review code.
+  + Added hard copy file to github repo.
+Need to discuss with group members about how to pull data if there was ever an update.

 - Feedback giver #2